Skip to main content

 Required Documents

-• Trust documentation and trustee identification (for trust accounts)
+• Trust accounts: trust documentation and successor trustee identification

-How long the process takes at BCU: 2-3 business days for estate account setup; overall timeline varies by complexity.
+How long the process takes at BCU: A specialist reviews the account within 3 business days of notice; estate-account setup takes 2-3 business days once all documents are received.
+Overall timeline varies with probate.
 The most common reason for delays is missing or incomplete documentation, so submitting everything upfront is the best way to keep things moving.

 Frequently asked questions